NNFA - Nutritional Foods and You - or something...

 Unthwarted, my associates posed as Internet consultants to the nutritional food industry, presenting clearly suspicious and somehow persuasive credentials.
 I flung my trump card to the trolls in the press tent: a specious "UncoolCentral Press Pass".
 Hook, line and stinker - they bought it.

-II Juicer Attack
+II First Thoughts + Juicer Attack

-As Vegas, conventions and nutritional supplements have become more familiar to me than my own backyard these past few years, it wasn't the impression of the scantily clad spokesmodels or the imposing selection of protein bars and energy drinks teetering uncomfortably in my head.
+As Las Vegas, conventions and nutritional supplements have become more familiar to me than my own backyard these past few years, it wasn't the impression of the scantily clad spokesmodels or the imposing selection of protein bars and energy drinks teetering uncomfortably in my head.
 No, it was the resounding, unanswered, "Why am I here?"

 The minions of the Samson Juicer Company descended upon us before I was able to satiate the needling inquiry in my head, whirring blades and tortured precut veggies ready to strike.
 Unfamiliar with the archetypical convention tactics of juice machine manufacturers, I allowed them to give me the whole demonstration - and a four-course snack of grass and root juice.
-I even snapped juicing-action pictures and agreed to write about their great product in my article if they'd just let me go
+I even snapped juicing-action pictures and agreed to write about their great product in my article if they'd just let me leave.

 It wasn't until much later after the fourth or fifth collection of juicer company reps anxiously yearned to challenge my palate, explaining how their wheatgrass juice actually tasted good that I caught on to their clandestine grifter-ish ploys.